-Claudia Youakim, PhD is the Deputy Director of Knowledge Management and Research at the Center for Inclusive Business and Leadership (CIBL) in the Olayan School of Business at the American University of Beirut.
+Claudia Youakim, PhD is the Deputy Director of Knowledge Management and Research at the Support and Accelerate Women's Inclusion (SAWI) project at the Center for Inclusive Business and Leadership (CIBL) for Women in the Olayan School of Business at the American University of Beirut.
 She is a sociologist with over fifteen-years of experience in higher education — as an educator, researcher, and lead administrator.
 Youakim leads the research wing of CIBL and has guided the research team efforts on data collection, analysis, and strategic planning of the KIP Index

 .
 She also led the policy analysis and reform efforts of the SAWI

 Project.
 Her work on both projects, funded by the US-State Department’s Middle East Partnership Initiative (MEPI

 ), focus on creating fair and equitable policies and practices for women in the workplace.

 Youakim is a scholar at Georgetown’s Institute for Women, Peace, Security (GIWPS) in the Walsh School of Foreign Service.
 Her big data efforts stem from her role as Associate Director in the Center for Data Collection and Analysis at Northwestern University.
 Youakim’s work in the MENA region started in 2012, as a researcher on a women's economic development project in Amman, Jordan.
 She continues similar efforts in her leadership role with SAWI.

 As a feminist scholar, Youakim strongly believes that knowledge should be made accessible to all persons.
 Aside from doing so in her current role through establishing the Knowledge Center